Open up your Academic Publishing Toolbox - a course for PhD students (STEM) In-Person

-This course is a one-day workshop that takes place on the 29th of September 2022 from 8:45 to 16:00.
+This course is a one-day workshop that takes place on the 8th of December 2022 from 8:45 to 16:00.
 Participation for the whole day and completion of assignments is required to receive ECTS credit.
-In case of restrictions from the authorities, the course will be held online over two days - further information will follow if this happens.

 Academic publishing is a cornerstone in any research career and the foundation for how universities and funders evaluate the researchers.
 This course will address the opportunities and challenges that you as a PhD student might face in the process of publishing your research, as journal articles (or monographs) and data publications.
 The aim of the course is to provide you with knowledge, skills and tools for publishing your research openly and responsibly while fulfilling the requirements of your university, your funder and your research community.